 Penland School of Crafts is a national center for craft education located near Spruce Pine in the Blue Ridge Mountains of Western North Carolina.
-Penland offers one-, two-, and eight-week workshops in books & paper, clay, drawing, glass, iron, metals, photography, printmaking, textiles and wood.
+Penland offers one-, two-, and eight-week workshops in books and paper, clay, drawing, glass, iron, metals, photography, printmaking, textiles and wood.
 The school also sponsors artists' residencies, educational outreach programs and a craft gallery.
+This area is home to the Toe River Studio Tour.

 Photos provided by Penland